CGCN Group: History

-CGCN began working with foreign clients in 2016 when Saudi Arabia hired the firm to build relationships with U.S. congressional Republicans.
+CGCN worked with foreign clients from 2016 to 2019, when it worked with Saudi Arabia to build relationships with U.S. congressional Republicans.
 The next year, CGCN signed Japan as its second foreign client.
 In 2017, CGCN lobbied for: SAP America on data security, privacy, cybersecurity, health IT, cloud computing and privacy shield implementation; Puerto Rico Department of Treasury; American Investment Council, a private equity trade group; power company NextEra Energy on energy policy and tax credits; and TransCanada Corp. on the Keystone XL pipeline.
-The firm's other clients include 21st Century Fox, Microsoft, MasterCard and Boeing.
-Also in 2017, CGCN announced a partnership with four Democratic firms with close ties to the Congressional Black and Congressional Hispanic caucuses to seek bipartisan victories, potentially in the areas of "jobs, transportation infrastructure, outside investment, energy, and economic development", according to a memo on the partnership.
+The firm's other clients include 21st Century Fox, TC Energy, MasterCard, and NewsCorp.
+Also in 2017, CGCN announced a partnership with two Democratic firms with close ties to the Congressional Black and Congressional Hispanic caucuses to seek bipartisan victories, potentially in the areas of "jobs, transportation infrastructure, outside investment, energy, and economic development", according to a memo on the partnership.
+This strategic partnership is called United By Interest (UBI), the first bipartisan, majority-minority-owned government relations firm in the U.S.

 In the few years leading up to 2017, CGCN Group quadrupled in size.
 Like other lobbying firms, CGCN Group posted a strong first year under the Trump administration.
 It made $8.4 million in revenue in 2017 (compared to $6.6 million in 2016), including $2.2 million in the fourth quarter (compared to $1.6 million the year before).
-According to the Roll Call, CGCN is closely related to UBI (United by Interest), a bipartisan K Street (Washington, D.C.) group lobbying business interests on Capitol Hill.
+CGCN Group reported $2.6 million in revenue during the fourth quarter of 2024 (with a total annual revenue of $9.6 million in 2024), and $3.8 million in revenue during the fourth quarter of 2025.
+CGCN nearly doubled its federal lobbying revenue from $9.7 million in 2024 to more than $18.9 million in 2025.
+According to Roll Call, CGCN is closely related to UBI (United by Interest), a bipartisan K Street (Washington, D.C.) group lobbying business interests on Capitol Hill.

+Services and practices

+CGCN Group provides government relations, public affairs, strategic communications, advocacy, policy advisory, regulatory strategy, and analytics services.
+In 2026, CGCN formalized two divisions, CGCN Policy and Regulatory and CGCN Analytics, alongside the firm's lobbying and strategic communications practices.
+The policy and regulatory practice includes energy and environmental and health care teams, while the analytics practice is led by senior vice president Anna Mikulska.

 Partners

-As of October 2024, CGCN Group has 18 partners.
+As of February 2026, CGCN Group has 24 partners.